 Once you reach age 50, the IRS allows catch-up contributions for both IRAs and 401ks.
 If you still need to save a lot for retirement, the 401k offers the clear advantage.

 The main difference in saving for retirement with the Roth IRA versus traditional IRA contribution is that the Roth IRA is funded with after-tax dollars.
-This difference means that if you meet Roth IRA qualifications, you don't get a tax deduction on your contributions, but your distributions are typically tax-free.
+However, although you don’t get a tax deduction on your contributions, your distributions in retirement are typically tax-free.

 You might also find your employer offers a Roth 401k option, in which case the taxation works the same as a Roth IRA.
-Comparing Roth IRAs versus 401ks is similar to comparing a traditional IRA to a 401k.
-Roth accounts reduce what you can save now because you pay taxes up front, but you can earn more interest in retirement because you won't need to pay taxes on the distributions then.
+Roth accounts reduce what you can save now because you pay taxes up front, but you can earn more interest in retirement because you won’t need to pay taxes on the distributions then.